The unique, nature-crafted, frothed-glass character of the pumice stone finds application in a variety of consumer goods and industrial processes.

 Does pumice work as a mechanical insecticide?

 As of yet, pumice has not been studied extensively as a mechanical insecticide, but a comparison of pumice to diatomaceous earth, which does have well-documented application as non-toxic and effective mechanical insecticides, strongly suggests fine-powdered pumice grades would prove similarly effective against soft and hard-bodied insects.
-Pumice has both abrasive (sharp glassy edges) and desiccating (moisture wicking) properties: working together, both spell doom to insects that scurry through it.
+Pumice has both abrasive (sharp glassy edges) and desiccating (moisture wicking) properties: working together, both spell doom to the insects that scurry through it.

 Pumice is a clean, enduring soilless media for ‘ponics-style systems.
 It holds moisture, yet readily drains—and the drainage rate is easily controlled via grade selection (depending on crop type and need).
 Pumice does not swell or get soggy.
 Though lightweight, pumice from the Hess deposit is weighty enough to provide a steady base for root hold and top support.
 Pumice is tough: it resists break down, and in most cases (depending on crop), pumice can be cleaned and used again.